ChocolateVS/Campus360-JS/README.md

 ## How to use
 ---
 ### SERVER Setup:
-- Navigate to docker-compose.yaml - ensure passwords are what you want, and the index/package.json in NODE up to date.
+- Navigate to docker-compose.yaml, .env, and mongo-init.js - ensure passwords are what you want, and the index.js & package.json in /server is up to date.
 - Make sure you update the passwords in mongo-init.js to reflect the usr/pwd of the url inside the .env 'sudo docker-compose up' should handle everything.
 Either open port 3001(nodejs) and 3002(mongo-express online editor) on your system, or use a nginx to proxypass (We used nginx).